apache/incubator-retired-edgent-samples/README.md

 # Quickstart

 You must have Java 8 installed on your system.
-Maven will be automatically downloaded installed by the maven wrapper `mvnw`.
+Maven will be automatically downloaded and installed by the maven wrapper `mvnw`.

 Build the samples for Java 8
 ```sh